-In 2022, November’s Full Moon is called the Beaver Moon and occurs on November 8th; reaching its peak at 6:02 a.m.
+The Full Moon in November 2023, is called the Beaver Moon and occurs on November 27th, reaching its peak at 4:16 a.m.
 Eastern Standard Time.

 Beaver Moon Spiritual Meaning

 November’s Beaver Moon spiritual meaning symbolizes the beaver’s ability to be the architects and creators of their own life.
-This is something we can all endeavor to be!
+This is something we can all learn lessons from!
 Use the Beaver Moon as a final motivating push before Winter to create action and transformation in your life.

-During a total lunar eclipse, the Moon will take on a scarlet color.
+No, the next TOTAL eclipse will take place on March 14th, 2025.
+During a total lunar eclipse, the Moon will look red.
 Due to this phenomenon, lunar eclipses are sometimes referred to as Blood Moons.

 - Mourning Moon – if November’s Moon is the last Full Moon before the Winter Solstice, it’s known as the Mourning Moon.